 We develop short, easily-digestible thought pieces on key dossiers as well as act as a commentator on European policy developments.
 We also prepare conferences, briefings and seminars.
 Simply put we are a think AND do tank!

 Internal and external forces are threatening free trade policies in Europe.
-With the UK leaving the EU, the baton is passed to EU Member States like the Nordics, Baltics and Netherlands to reconnect the EU to policies supporting liberalisation, free trade, innovation, transparency and the rule of law.
+With the UK leaving the EU, the baton is passed to other EU Member States to reconnect the EU to policies supporting liberalisation, free trade, innovation, transparency and the rule of law.

 We have listened to partners and have broken away from the old-fashioned membership fee model.
 Instead we work on specific, concrete projects with measurable results.
 Pick us up and put us down when you need.